Merit Badges

 Merit Badge Fairs

 Badge camps, midways, etc. provide hands-on opportunities in a variety of fun and exciting fields.
-While we sometimes participate in these activities, we highly discourage “earning” Eagle-required badges in these large group settings.
+We sometimes participate in these activities as a way for Scouts to explore potential hobbies and other areas of interest (e.g. Radio, Disability Awareness, Coin Collecting).

 -